zhaonanq/bikeshare-prediction/README.md

 Requires: [demand_merge.ipynb](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/demand%20prediction/demand_merge.ipynb), processed monthly data.

 In order to perform regression on the demand (or supply) of bikes, we discretize each day into 24 one-hour intervals and count the number of bikes departing from (or arriving at) a station in each time interval.
 We also fill in observations where the count is zero, since they are not reflected explicitly in the original data.
-Then we merge all observations into a single file.
+Note that before binning, we also need to discard irrelevant features such as trip duration and gender and age of riders.
+Finally we merge all observations into a single file.
 These are done by passing the initially processed data through the demand_merge.ipynb file.

 ## Scraping hourly weather data
 <img src="https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/images/dark_sky_logo.png" class="centerImage" width="200">

+Hourly weather data is obtained from [Dark Sky](https://darksky.net), using a python scraper modified from code provided on the Github page of the bikeshare prediction project by [Data Science for Social Good](https://github.com/dssg/bikeshare), which in turn relies on this Python [wrapper](https://github.com/ZeevG/python-forecast.io).
+In order to store the hourly data, first run the [weather_newyork.sql](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/weather/weather_newyork.sql) file to create a PostgreSQL database.

 `back-ticks around`